 Before creating any Facebook advertising campaign, take time to define what type of Facebook audience you would like to reach and have a clear goal for what the ad campaign should accomplish.
 This will help in generating cost effective results.

-If you are interested in learning about Facebook’s broad categories targeting, you can reference our guide, “How to Use Broad Categories with Facebook Ads”.
+This section is an expansion of our Guide to Facebook Ads.
+And if you are interested in learning about Facebook’s broad categories targeting, you can reference our guide, “How to Use Broad Categories with Facebook Ads”.